Internet bot: Malicious bots

 in 2012, journalist Percy von Lipinski reported that he discovered millions of bots or botted or pinged views at CNN iReport.
 CNN iReport quietly removed millions of views from the account of iReporter Chris Morrow.
 It is not known if the ad revenue received by CNN from the fake views was ever returned to the advertisers.

-The most widely used anti-bot technique is the use of CAPTCHA.
+The most widely used anti-bot technique is CAPTCHA.
 Examples of providers include Recaptcha, Minteye, Solve Media and NuCaptcha.
 However, captchas are not foolproof in preventing bots, as they can often be circumvented by computer character recognition, security holes, and outsourcing captcha solving to cheap laborers.